zmsy/zmsy.github.io/_old_content/blog/personal-data-engineering/index.md

 - It's fun stuff.
 It really is.
 Using data to analyze parts of your own life is something people rarely get to do.
 - There's a tradeoff between having a robust, feature-filled system and an easy one.
 As your needs change, your tools tend to change too.
 My aims for this outgrew my cron/jupyter/Google Sheets hackjob before trying to take on any of this.
 - Getting data is the hardest part.
 Significantly more time for me is spent writing data fetching tasks than anything else.

----
-description: There's a lot of data that I use in my life that would benefit from some infrastructure work.
-Here's hoping to create something that makes this easier for me.
----
-pub_date: 2019-03-26
----
-twitter_handle: _zmsy